Optimize the protection of your packaging with water vapor transmission rate analysis

 For which matrices?

-Water vapor transmission rate is a key indicator for many materials used in the packaging industry.
+The water vapor transmission rate is a key indicator for many materials used in the packaging industry.
 The matrices analyzed include:

 Plastic films (PE, PP, PET, EVOH, PVDC)